shailesh1729/shailesh1729.github.io/content/pages/about.rst

-I usually spend half of my day answering all the emails, Skype or phone calls, chats, helping people resolve knotty issues, making slides, fixing excel sheets, or filling up some or other paperwork.
+I usually spend half of my day answering all the emails, Skype or phone calls, chats, helping people resolve knotty issues, making slides, fixing Excel sheets, or filling up some or other paperwork.

 The other half is spent learning something new or building something useful.
 I still dream that I will be able to build and